Gurobi/gurobipy-pandas/docs/source/naming.rst

 Of course, when working with large series and dataframes, we don't want to name every variable individually.
 So, :code:`gurobipy-pandas` generates names for variables and constraints automatically based on the index passed in.
 The behaviour is similar to :code:`addVars` and :code:`addConstrs` in :code:`gurobipy`.

-Note that the conventions below apply to all methods for adding variables and constraints (using global functions or accessors, from a series, dataframe, or index).
+Note that the conventions below apply to all methods for adding variables and constraints (using free functions or accessors, from a series, dataframe, or index).
 If using a series or dataframe, naming will be based on the index of that series or dataframe.

 .. doctest:: [naming]